Running jobs

 Slurm commands#

-Command | Description | Behavior |
+| Command | Description | Behavior |

-salloc | Request resources and allocates them to a job | Starts a new shell, but does not execute anything |
+salloc | Request resources and allocates them to a job | Starts a new interactive shell on a compute node |

-srun | Request resources and runs a command on the allocated compute node(s) | Blocking command: will not return until the job ends |
+srun | Request resources and runs a command on the allocated compute node(s) | Blocking command: will not return until the executed command ends |

 sbatch | Request resources and runs a script on the allocated compute node(s) | Asynchronous command: will return as soon as the job is submitted |